Perfect for families, pets, walkers and cyclists

-Whether you’re planning to come to Hadrian’s Wall Country on a short-stay cycling holiday, an organised cycling tour or simply plan to explore some of the beautiful countryside on 2 wheels during your weekend or mid-week stay, glamping or camping at Herding Hill Farm is an ideal base.
+Whether you’re planning to come to Hadrian’s Wall Country on a short-stay cycling holiday, looking for family-friendly cycling, are doing a cycling tour coast to coast, long-distance cycle route tour or simply plan to explore some of the beautiful Northumberland countryside on 2 wheels, Northumberland glamping or camping at Herding Hill Farm is an ideal base.

 For more details about National Route 72 of the National Cycle Network, click here.

 The scenic 200 mile Coast and Castles route (NCN1) runs along the Northumberland coast between Tynemouth and Berwick upon Tweed.
 It takes in many attractions, including Warkworth Castle, Bamburgh Castle and Dunstanburgh Castle as well as , Druridge Bay Nature Reserve and Holy Island of Lindisfarne.